opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Click the **New Output** button (|output|) in the bottom bar of the schematic window.

-    - Right-click in the stage and choose **New Output** from the menu that opens.
+    - Right-click in the schematic and choose **New Output** from the menu that opens.

 .. tip:: **To connect a node to an Output node:**